2021 Update: The winning name was "Sentinel Hall"!

 The New York FFA Foundation is looking for your help in finding the right name for this amazing new building!

 It has been an incredible ride since the original funding of $2,000,000 was granted by New York State to start the project.
 There was another $1,600,000 of fundraising needed.
 A tremendous amount of design work was accomplished while working with Purcell Construction and Beardsley Architects.
-Lastly, a global pandemic shut down summer camp in the same month that we recieved the keys.
+Lastly, a global pandemic shut down summer camp in the same month that we received the keys.
 Its been an unforgettable couple of years.

 This is your chance to suggest a name that will adorn this building for decades.
 When you think about the thousands of campers to pass through these doors, that name will be on the mind of everyone.